-Geophysical methods provide a non-invasive, safe, cost-effective method for delineating subsurface contaminant plumes.
-Integrating these tools into contaminated site surveys reduces the number of boreholes needed to characterize the site while simultaneously providing more spatial coverage in reduced time (and therefore cost) and minimizing operator exposure and thereby enhancing personnel safety.
+Geophysical methods provide a non-invasive, safe, cost-effective method for delineating subsurface contaminant plumes in certain conditions.
+Integrating these tools into contaminated site surveys reduces the number of boreholes needed to characterize the site and simultaneously provides more spatial coverage in reduced time (and therefore cost) and minimizing operator exposure and thereby enhancing personnel safety.

 Ground Penetrating Radar